Table of Contents

 - Texture: Smooth, often with a slight viscosity

-This isn’t your average hot sauce — it’s more like a flavor booster that complements rather than overpowers.
+This isn't your average hot sauce—it's a flavor enhancer that complements rather than overpowers.
 It works wonders in marinades, stews, dressings, and even cocktails.
-And unlike some chili sauces that punch you in the mouth with heat, aji panca sneaks in with complexity and nuance.
+Unlike fiery chili sauces that dominate a dish, Aji Panca adds subtle complexity that reveals itself with each bite.

 Aji Panca vs. Other Chili Sauces – The Battle of Heat & Flavor